10 Best Dorm Closet Essentials

 1. Hanging closet shelves

 These hanging closet shelves are a game-changer.
-Whoever, designed this, deserves some serious brownie points!
+Whoever designed this deserves some serious brownie points!

 This is the easiest way to add shelves to your dorm room closet.
 I used my hanging closet shelf mainly to plan my outfits for the school week, and it held up very well.